spoutn1k/mcmap/README.md

 ### Compilation fails complaining about OMP something

 Try compiling with `OPENMP=NOTHXM8 make`.
-This disables the underlying threading code, so you won't be able to use the `splits` option.
+This disables the underlying threading code, so performance may drop.

+### Output has lines in the ocean

+This is due to the merging algorithm.
+Try increasing the tile size with the `-tile` option, or change the color of the water block to use the `Full` block type to make it less noticeable.